ShrirangB/panso.se/README.md

 - Run `poetry shell` to enter the virtual environment
 - Run `python .\manage.py runserver` to start the server or `Run and Debug` in VSCode

+### Tests

+- Run `python manage.py test` to run all tests
+    - Run `python manage.py test --keepdb` to keep the test database to speed up tests

 ## Commands

 Remember to run `poetry shell` before running any commands.